2007 NASCAR Nextel Cup Series: NASCAR Nextel All-Star Challenge

+This was part of the new NASCAR television broadcast on Speed after six years on FX.

+New formats were used for the All Star race, the Open and the Pit Crew Challenge.

 Coca-Cola 600

 The Coca-Cola 600, NASCAR's twelfth Nextel Cup race of the season, was held at Lowe's Motor Speedway on May 27.
 This is the longest race run by the Cup Series (600 miles) and marks the official one-third mark of the season.
 Penske Racing South teammates Ryan Newman and Kurt Busch led a group of three Dodges to the green flag.
 One of the main factors of the 600 is not only the physical condition of the drivers, but the legend that Lowe's has of being an ever changing racetrack.

 The "first phase" of the 600 was wild and crazy, with two cautions involving 21 cars in all.
 Fox commentator Darrell Waltrip even said that the race had a higher attrition rate than Bristol.
 The first wreck saw five-time Lowe's winner Jimmie Johnson lose his tire tread and start a multi-car pileup behind him.
 The second crash was more spectacular.
 The car of Tony Raines got loose and turned the car of Jeff Gordon into the grass.
 As Gordon came back across the track, the oncoming car of A. J. Allmendinger hit the right side door, jacking Gordon's car off the ground.
 Penske's dominance of the day would end in the night with a crash by Kurt Busch and a blown engine from Newman.
 Toyota, who had been struggling through the first third of the season, had only led a total of 15 laps.
 However, not only did both of Team Red Bull's cars make the race, but Brian Vickers carried the day for the manufacturer, leading 72 laps before power steering problems hit, but rallied for the marquee's first top five in Nextel Cup competition.
 Somehow, in the end, the longest race of the season would come down to who could go the longest on 18 3/4 gallons of fuel.
 Casey Mears, who had not won in 154 previous attempts, snapped his losing streak and joined teammate Jeff Gordon as well as Matt Kenseth, Bobby Labonte and David Pearson on the list of drivers who earned their first Cup win in the Coke 600.
 Mears went straight to Victory Lane after running out of fuel after crossing the finish line.
 The race also saw Kyle Petty earn his first top 5 since the MBNA 400 at Dover in 1997.